holepunchto/bare/README.md

 #### `Addon.seal()`

 Seal addon loading.
-Once sealed, no further dynamic addons can be loaded by the current thread or any other thread, now or in the future; attempting to do so throws.
+Once sealed, no further dynamic addons can be loaded by the current thread or any other thread of the process, now or in the future; attempting to do so throws.
 Statically linked addons are compiled in and remain available.

-This is a one-way, process-wide operation and cannot be undone.
+This is a one-way operation that cannot be undone for the lifetime of the process.
 It is intended for embedders that wish to load a fixed set of trusted addons up front and then prevent any further native code from being introduced, such as when establishing a sandbox.

+The seal applies to the process alone.
+Embedders running several Bare processes within the same operating system process may seal each of them independently, and sealing one has no effect on the addons the others may load.
+Addons are likewise owned by the process that loaded them and are unloaded when it is torn down.

 #### `const addon = new Addon(url)`